molgenis/molgenis-frontend/doc/adr/0005-index-file-delivery.md

 ## Consequences

 All info that we need in the client must be accessible via API.
 E.g. logged in, theme, roles.
+Everytime we create new app, or existing apps that we refactor, we will change to this design.
+Everytime we find we need something extra client side it must be available via API.